winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 wing run main.w
 ```
 > The result should be a page shows a single `Cloud.Function` if you invoke it, it should show `hello, world` in the response section.
+5. Invoke the cloud.Function to see that response.
-5. Ctrl-C to go back to CLI prompt.
+6. Ctrl-C to go back to CLI prompt.

 ## Step 2 - Hello `@winglibs/vite`